 – Excessive panting and drooling

 When you decide that it’s in your dog’s best interest to gently euthanize you need to make arrangements with your vet.
 Cloud 9 Vets is a trusted provider of gentle pet euthanasia at home – and this may be the best way to ensure your dog is spared any unnecessary suffering.
-This will all be done with the utmost care and consideration for both you and your dog on the day that you’ll experience overwhelming grief and sadness.
+The vet will take the utmost care and consideration for both you and your dog.
+The vet appreciates you’ll experience overwhelming grief and sadness.

 You’ll be able to comfort your dog whilst your vet administers the initial sedative before delivering the second injection – and your dog won’t feel any pain at all.
-Your vet will also help you with the cremation following the procedure – you can choose an individual cremation so that your dog’s ashes are returned to you and you can spread them in a favored place.
+Your vet will also help you with the cremation following the procedure.
+You can choose to have your dog’s ashes returned to you to spread in a favoured place.